WillDenby/make-python-faster/src/memory_management/caching_strategies.md

 ## Memoization

 Memoization is a specific form of caching that involves storing the results of expensive function calls and returning the cached result when the same inputs occur again.
 Memoization is a form of LRU caching but is specifically applied to function calls.

-Python's functools module `@lru_cache` can also be used for memoization.
+The `@lru_cache` can also be used for memoization:

-**Example:**

 ```python
 from functools import lru_cache